cingolanifede/crytoMonitor/README.md

 ## Running the server

-- run `npm start` to start the server.
+- Create `.env` file in root directory and define the constants.
-- create `.env` file in root directory and define the constants.
+- Run `npm start` to start the server.

 ```
 # secret for encryption of jwt signature